UBIDECO/rust-baid58/README.md

 ### Why not Bech32

-First, Bech32 strings are usually too long, while have no real advantages:
+Bech32 strings are usually too long, while have no real advantages:
 * it is said they do not contain characters which can be confused - but this is not a problem when a checksum is used and checked both visually and by a computer, while ...